2025-2026 High School Program of Studies -- AITE

 Credit(s) 1 |

 This course is designed to meet the objectives of a rigorous course in first year chemistry at the college level.
 Topics include: the structure of matter, kinetic theory of gasses, chemical equilibrium, chemical kinetics, and the basic concepts of thermodynamics.
-Each student completes a lab notebook or portfolio of lab reports.
+Each student will complete a lab notebook or portfolio of lab reports.
 Laboratory investigations are an integral part of this course. |

 |||